-In August 2019, we made a donation of $22,000 to Amazon Forever Org. for the construction of an educational arapaima (Paiche fish) pond.
+In August 2019, Jungle Experiences made a donation of $22,000 to Amazon Forever Org. for the construction of an educational arapaima (Paiche fish) pond.
 The aim of this project was to raise awareness among the local population, especially children, of the importance of this emblematic species, and encourage their collaboration in its conservation by respecting closed seasons and minimum catch sizes that contribute to sustainable fishing.

 We help to protect the Amazon rainforest and, over the years, has contributed to strengthening sustainable tourism in the region.
 This has translated to working closely with local communities, providing them with resources to improve their quality of life and teaching them how to conserve their surroundings.

 At Jungle Experiences, we follow responsible ecotourism practices, including:

 – Our skiffs use silencers to minimize the noise pollution that affects wildlife in the Pacaya Samiria National Reserve.

 – It is strictly forbidden to touch wildlife during excursions.

 – Support for the Manatee Rescue Center (CREA) in Iquitos, which rehabilitates orphaned Amazonian manatees.